reema-eilouti/reading-notes/javascript_loops.md

-# What is JavaScript Loops
+# What is: JavaScript Loops

 Continuing about **_JavaScript_** Syntax, this is how loops in code are represented: